vedantchandra/wdtools/README.md

 python setup.py install
 ```

 This will install the code into your current Python environment, and you should be able to simply `import wdtools` into your work.
-If you use conda, ensure that you have activated the environment within which you wish you use this code.
+If you use conda, ensure that you have activated the environment within which you wish you use this code before running `setup.py`.
 This code is writen and tested in Python 3.7 and 3.8 only.

 ## Example Usage